Boundary controllability of the Korteweg-de Vries equation: The Neumann case: Introduction

-We finish this introduction with an outline of this work which consists of four parts, including the introduction.
+We finish this introduction with an outline of this work, which consists of three parts, including the introduction.
 Section \ref{sec2} gives an overview of the well-posedness of the system \eqref{NKdVN}.
 Section \ref{sec3} is devoted to proving carefully the controllability of the system \eqref{NKdVN} when $L\in\mathcal{R}_c$.
 Precisely, in the first part of Section \ref{sec3}, we deal with the proof of Theorem \ref{c-ap}.
-In the second part, we prove the construction of the function $y$ mentioned before, and finally, in the third part of Section \ref{sec3}, we use these previous results to achieve Theorem \ref{c-length}.
+In the second part, we prove the construction of the function $u$ mentioned before, and, in the third part of Section \ref{sec3}, we use these previous results to achieve Theorem \ref{c-length}.
+Finally, Section \ref{sec4} is devoted to final remarks and comments.